SudoFishLabs/leveluphn/content/english/pages/support.md

 ---

 ### Reach Out to Us
-For any support-related issues, please reach out to [admin@sudofish.com](mailto:admin@sudofish.com).
+Please reach out to [admin@sudofish.com](mailto:admin@sudofish.com) for technical support and other queries.

 ---